 MATLAB component functions simulate the behavior of components in the HDL model.
 A stub module (providing port definitions only) in the HDL model passes its input signals to the MATLAB component function.
 The MATLAB component processes this data and returns the results to the outputs of the stub module.
 A MATLAB component typically provides some functionality (such as a filter) that is not yet implemented in the HDL code.

 The following figure shows how an HDL simulator wraps around a MATLAB component function and how MATLAB communicates with the HDL simulator during a component simulation session.

 When linked with MATLAB, the HDL simulator functions as the client, with MATLAB as the server.
 The following figure shows a multiple-client scenario connecting to the server at TCP/IP socket port 4449.

-	whether the server establishes shared memory or TCP/IP socket communication
+server establishes shared memory or TCP/IP socket communication links.

 Refer to Cosimulation Configurations for valid machine configurations.